Runners Education: Proper Hydration

 - Weigh yourself nude immediately before a run.

-- Divide that total by four to estimate your fluid loss rate for every 15 minutes.
+- Divide that total by the number of 15-minute segments that were part of the activity (e.g. a one hour run would total four 15-minute segments) to estimate your fluid loss rate for every 15 minutes.
 This will provide you an estimate on how much fluid you may need to drink every 15 minutes during your run.

 This estimate may vary depending on the weather conditions, running conditions (hills versus flat terrain) and choice of clothing.
+Runners are encouraged to be weighed prior to and after activity to ensure appropriate hydration levels in order to modify fluid intake after activity, as indicated.
 Simulate race conditions as closely as possible for the most accurate estimate.

 Remember that the best practice as indicated by the IMMDA for hydration during extended running events is to consume fluids when you are thirsty.
 The method provided above is to help you plan your estimated hydration needs for race day.